top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 In each of the range areas the road can roughly be assumed as a straight lane.
 But for every area further away from the bot this straight lane fit is tilted more towards the left.
 For each area, only those segments with center point inside the area are considered.
 Using these segments for each area, we run the standard estimation and thereafter for each area we get a **d** and a **$\theta$** value.
 Now we can compare those results with the **d** and **$\theta$** value from the estimation of the position.

 The expected results are shown in [](#fig:curvature_estimation_expected) where the left most points in each graph represent the actual position estimation and the further three point represent the estimations of the three different range areas.
 As a leftover of the existing code where this was already the case, **$\phi$** and **$\theta$** are still used as synonyms within the code.
 Due to limited time, it did not make it to our highest priority at any time within our project, to merge those names.
-This should be done in further work.
+This should be done in future work.

 <center><img figure-id="fig:curvature_estimation_expected" figure-caption="Expected results of d and $\phi$ values for straight lane, left curve and right curve." src="curvature_estimation_expected.jpg" alt="Expected results of curvature estimation" style="width: 300px;"/></center>

 Unfortunately, the measurements for the higher ranges are very noisy as there are only a few line segments detected at further distance and therefore the signal to noise ratio is very bad.
-To get rid of outliers we decided to add a median filter over values of the ranges.
+To get rid of outliers, we decided to add a median filter over values of the ranges.
 Additionally we saved this median **d** and **$\phi$** values over time for the last five time steps and again took the median value of it.
 Then we checked if it is above or below the value of the closest range.

 Another possibility would be to fit a line through the data points and decide on the lane type based on the slope of the line.
-Nevertheless, we decided to use the before mentioned method using the median values because we wanted to keep the computational complexity as low as possible.
+Nevertheless, we decided to use the before mentioned method using the median values because we wanted to keep the **computational complexity** as low as possible.

-By testing we found good results for the cutoffs shown in [](#tab:curvature_cutoffs) where $d_{median}$ and $\phi_{median}$ represent the median over 5 time steps of the values resulting from the range area and $d_{est}$ and $\phi_{est}$ represent the actual pose estimate.
+By testing we found good results for the cutoffs shown in [figure](#tab:curvature_cutoffs) where $d_{median}$ and $\phi_{median}$ represent the median over 5 time steps of the values resulting from the range area and $d_{est}$ and $\phi_{est}$ represent the actual pose estimate.

 <col3 align='center' style="text-align:left" id='curvature_cutoffs' figure-id="tab:curvature_cutoffs" figure-caption="Cut offs for the decision on the curvature type.">
    <span> </span>     <span>$d_{median} - d_{est}$</span>    <span>$\phi_{median} - \phi_{est}$</span>